orbit-online/upkg/README.md

 # μpkg - A minimalist package manager

-μpkg is a package manager written in <200 lines of bash with just the bare minimum of features.
+μpkg is a package manager written in bash with just the bare minimum of features.
 Its primary focus is allowing bash scripts to source dependencies like small logging functions or commands that shouldn't be tracked with those scripts.